We can't stop flooding but we can learn to live with it by being prepared.

 Monitoring Lake Levels

-Anyone can monitor river and lake levels by visiting the Otago Regional Council Water Info website.
-Lake levels are also physically monitored by Council staff during heavy rainfall.
+Anyone can monitor river and lake levels by visiting the Otago Regional Council Water Info Website.
+Lake levels are also physically monitored by QLDC staff during heavy rainfall.

 View Kawarau Catchment Information (Lake Wakatipu)